 - When are smart cities happening?
 This is happening now.

 - Where are smart cities happening?
 Early adopters of smart city technology were European cities, but US cities have quickly picked up steam and are incorporating technology into municipal infrastructure.

 - Who is making smart cities happen?
 Public and private companies, as well as federal, state and city government are getting involved to make it easier for municipalities to adopt new technology.

-- How to become a smart city: Citizens can form a grassroots campaign to get support and ask government officials to incorporate more technology into their city.
+- How can my city become a smart city?
+Citizens can form a grassroots campaign to get support and ask government officials to incorporate more technology into their city.